Achievable logoAchievable logo

 D. kryptonite, Supergirl’s most dangerous weakness,

-If we scan the answers to this question, we’re seeing a lot of commas, a colon, and maybe an appositive (in answer D).
-With these complicated punctuation questions, we like to eliminate the obvious first.
-That way, we have fewer options to sift through.
+When you scan the answers, you’ll notice commas, a colon, and possibly an appositive (in answer D).
+With complicated punctuation questions, start by eliminating the obvious so you have fewer choices to compare.

 Take another look at the options: